MP govt planning 'gaumata' cess for welfare of cows: CM | Politics

 It was decided, among other things, to promote use of cow dung and urine for the well-being of society.
 After the meeting, Chouhan flew to 'Kaamdhenu Gau Abhyaranya', a cow sanctuary spread over 472 hectares at Salariya village in Agar Malwa district.

 RSS chief Mohan Bhagwat had laid the foundation stone of this sanctuary in 2012.
-Earlier in the day, Chouhan worshipped cows at his residence in Bhopal.
+Chouhan started his day's work by worshipping cows at his residence in Bhopal.
 He later worshipped eleven cows at the sanctuary and interacted with experts in the field, officials said.

 ALSO READ